Fun itinerary ideas for groups and coach parties visiting Greater Yarmouth

 Itinerary ideas for a great short break in Great Yarmouth

 Monday - arrive in Great Yarmouth early afternoon and take a stroll along the seafront to stretch out your legs.
-After dinner, challenge your friends to a ten pin bowling competition on the Wellington Pier or at Super Bowl on Regent Road.
+After dinner, challenge your friends to a ten pin bowling competition on the Wellington Pier.

 Thursday - Visit Great Yarmouth Sea Life Centre with penguins, mini crocodiles and delicate seahorses.
 Enjoy a delicious lunch at Merrivale Tea Rooms or Sara's Tearooms then wander through the beautiful landscaped gardens and discover the characters living in the miniature model village.
 Finish the afternoon at Great Yarmouth Smoke Houses & Potteries - you never know, Ernie might tell you one of his eerie tales.
 After dinner, enjoy a performance at St. George's Theatre.